goshawk22/wspr-balloon-tracker/README.md

 #define THRESHOLD_VOLTAGE 2.2     // Minimum startup voltage
 ```

-The threshold voltage is used to enure there is enough power to the solar panels before trying to start up, as this can cause brownouts.
+In V1, the threshold voltage is used to enure there is enough power to the solar panels before trying to start up, as this can cause brownouts.
 If you draw too much current from solar cells, the voltage drops.
 2.2v was found to work well for 4 0.5v solar cells.

+This was fixed through a change in hardware design in V2.

 ## Building and Programming